Neural Collapse Dynamics: Depth, Activation, Regularisation, and Feature Norm Threshold: Discussion

 Each ResNet-20 configuration uses $N=3$ seeds.
-While small in isolation, this is sufficient given the negligible variance observed.
-For ResNet-20/MNIST, $\fnthresh \in \{5.858, 5.905, 5.837\}$ (CV~$= 0.6\%$) with a 95\% $t$-interval of $[5.781, 5.952]$ (2.9\% of the mean).
-For ResNet-20/CIFAR-10, $\fnthresh \in \{1.521, 1.517, 1.506\}$ (CV~$= 0.5\%$) with a 95\% $t$-interval of $[1.494, 1.535]$ (2.7\%).
-These uncertainties are over an order of magnitude smaller than the reported effect sizes ($+458\%$, $+68\%$), so any claim that the conclusions are an artefact of small $N$ is quantitatively unsupported.
-Increasing $N$ would reduce already small intervals but would not change any rankings, trends, or conclusions.
+The within-cell variance is negligible (CV~$\leq 0.6\%$, 95\% $t$-intervals within $3\%$ of the mean), over an order of magnitude smaller than the reported effect sizes ($+458\%$, $+68\%$), so the small sample does not affect any ranking or conclusion.

-The only exception is MLP-5/CIFAR-10 ($N=3$, CV~$= 7.3\%$, 95\% CI $[0.738, 1.062]$, width 36\% of the mean), where the network does not reach NC1~$< 0.01$ within 800~epochs, necessitating NC1~$< 0.05$.
-We explicitly label this result as preliminary and do not rely on it for any central claim; removing it entirely leaves all conclusions unchanged.
+Two MLP-5 cells require the relaxed criterion: MLP-5/CIFAR-10 ($N=3$, CV~$=7.3\%$, 95\%~CI $[0.738,1.063]$, width 36\% of the mean) and MLP-5/Fashion-MNIST ($N=3$, CV~$=5.6\%$, 95\%~CI $[1.176,1.559]$, width 28\% of the mean).
+Neither network reaches NC1~$<0.01$ within the Phase-2 budget; both are therefore reported at NC1~$<0.05$.
+We explicitly label the MLP-5/CIFAR-10 cell as preliminary and do not rely on it for any central claim; removing it entirely leaves all conclusions unchanged.
+For Fashion-MNIST, the trajectory continues to descend well past NC1~$=0.05$ (Section~\ref{sec:threshold}), which supports rather than weakens the threshold claim.

-For ResNet-20/CIFAR-10, all seeds meet the collapse criterion at the final evaluation point (epoch~660), so $\tNC$ may occur slightly earlier.
+For ResNet-20 on both CIFAR-10 and Fashion-MNIST, all seeds meet the collapse criterion only at the final logged epoch (660), so the reported $\tNC = 660$ is a logging-horizon bound and true collapse may occur slightly earlier.
 This induces only a bounded, one-sided timing uncertainty and does not affect any comparative statements.

-The width-scaling regression ($p=0.08$, $N=4$) is underpowered; however, the key conclusion---that width explains at most 13\% of within-architecture variation---is insensitive to the precise fit and holds across reasonable alternatives.
-The result should be interpreted as an upper bound rather than a precise estimate.
+The width sweep uses only $N=4$ width values, too few to fit a reliable scaling law, so we report the 13\% feature-norm variation and the monotone collapse speed-up as descriptive trends only, and interpret the 13\% as an upper bound on the within-architecture width effect rather than a precise estimate.

-The architecture--dataset interaction is evaluated on four grid points.
-This is sufficient to demonstrate a strong interaction effect, though not to fully parameterise it.
-Any claim of overinterpretation would require the observed large effect sizes to vanish under additional conditions, which is unlikely given their magnitude.
+The architecture-dataset grid is evaluated on six (model, dataset) cells (MLP-5 on MNIST, Fashion-MNIST, and CIFAR-10; ResNet-20 on MNIST, Fashion-MNIST, and CIFAR-10).
+These six cells are sufficient to show a non-additive interaction in the settings evaluated, though not to fully parameterise it; additional cells would allow the interaction surface to be characterised more completely.
+Given the magnitude of the observed effects, this broader mapping is unlikely to overturn the qualitative finding of non-additivity.